Kingston Ash Slide

 TVA placed a temporary mobile laboratory just south of the ash pond from Jan.
 2 to Feb.
 3, 2009.
 This laboratory measured particulates smaller than 2.5 microns using two different measurement techniques; a tapered element oscillating microbalance (TEOM) and a filter based method.
 The TEOM offered real time measurements of PM2.5, and the filter based method yielded a 24-hour average.
 PM2.5 data gathered using the mobile laboratory is linked below.
 The graph below shows the 24-hour average fine particle (PM2.5) concentrations by the two instruments.
 The hourly TEOM readings were averaged to calculate the 24-hour value.
 All daily particulates measured were well below the 24-hour National Ambient Air Quality Standard of 35 micrograms per cubic meter.

 In addition to the PM2.5 measurements, TVA collected PM10 samples for chemical analysis.
 Samples from both filter based PM2.5 and PM10 instruments were analyzed for constituents of concern.
 Concentrations of all samples which were above detection limits are shown in graphical form below.
 Airborne concentrations of arsenic, cadmium, chromium, lead, selenium, thallium and vanadium on-site at Kingston were all within the lower end of the range of background concentrations in the United States.

 The bearing and relevance of these results are discussed on the Constituents of Potential Concern Web page.

-This on-site monitoring was shut down on Feb.
+The four original on-site monitoring stations were shut down on Feb.
 4, 2009, because the area was being prepared for on-site storage of dredged ash.
-Monitoring was moved to the perimeter of the site.
+Monitoring was moved to the new perimeter sites.